ckswilliams/modOpenREM/docs/quick_start_linux.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is for new Linux users; for new OpenREM users, refer to :ref:`user-settings`

-If you left ``local use_physics_filtering = true``, you might like to give your colleagues a quick method of accessing the physics folder from their home folder.
+If you left ``local use_physics_filtering = true`` in the Orthanc configuration, you might like to give your colleagues a quick method of accessing the physics folder from their home folder.
 Then if they use a program like `WinSCP`_ it is easy to find and copy the QA images to another (Windows) computer on the network.
 WinSCP can also be run directly from a USB stick if you are unable to install software :-)